sdiehl/wiwinwlh/tutorial.md

 ```

 We now can create a "higher order" strategy that takes two strategies and itself yields a a computation which
-when evaluated uses the passed strategies in it's scheduling.
+when evaluated uses the passed strategies in its scheduling.

 ~~~~ {.haskell include="src/22-concurrency/strategies_param.hs"}
 ~~~~